chrisalee27-dotcom/IT-Security-Labs/Ticket-004-Reverse-Shell-Investigation/README.md

 # Step 1 — Initial Connection Attempt

-An attempt was made to connect from Kali Linux to the Windows system using Netcat.
+An initial connection attempt was made from Kali Linux to the Windows system using Netcat.

 Command used: